ersanchez/notes/autofs.md

 Save and close the `/etc/auto.master` file.

-Next, edit the map file `/etc/auto.nfs` on your client computer:
+Next, create and edit the map file `/etc/auto.nfs` on your client computer:

     $ sudo vim /etc/auto.nfs